EchisholmBsu/project-blackjack/README.md

 The BlackjackHand class isn't exactly right for the dealer's hand, because we want to be able to hide the dealer's first card when the hand is printed -- displaying the String "XX" instead of the card's usual string.
 This first card should be hidden until the player's turn is done, at which point it should be revealed.

 **Create a new class for the dealer's hand, giving it the name BlackjackDealerHand**.
 It should be a subclass of one of the existing classes -- you'll need to figure out which one makes the most sense to extend.
 Your new class will inherit the fields and methods of the class that it extends.
+You will need to decide whether your class needs any additional fields or methods (it's possible that it won't), and which of the inherited methods should be overriden.

-In addition, it will need a **field that keeps track of whether or not the first card is currently being hidden**, and a **method that allows you to change the value of that field**.
+One field  and method that you will need are a **field that keeps track of whether or not the first card is currently being hidden** and a **method that allows you to change the value of that field**.
 Use appropriate names for both the field and the method.
 In addition, you should **override the toString method** so that the dealer's hand will be printed correctly both during and after the player's turn.
 Note that the total value of the dealer's hand should not be printed until after the first card is revealed.

 Once you have defined your BlackjackDealerHand class, **modify the second line of the playHand method so that it uses the new subclass for the dealer's hand**.
 In addition, you will need to **add whatever lines are needed to "reveal" the dealer's first card after the player's turn is over.** Compile and run the program to test the changes that you made for this task, and make any additional changes as needed.